-Argentine woman gives birth after heart transplantJanuary 29th, 2013 in Obstetrics & gynaecology /
+Argentine woman gives birth after heart transplantJanuary 29, 2013 by Sonia Avalos in Medicine & Health / Obstetrics & gynaecology

 In what doctors Tuesday said was a medical first, an Argentine woman with a transplanted heart gave birth to a baby girl following an in vitro fertilization.